Fosbury Flop Tips To Raise The Crossbar.

 Fosbury Flop Initial Flight

 Now, your plant foot is off the ground and liftoff has happened.
-This is where the other 10% of the high jump happens.
+Much less, this is where the other 10% of the high jump happens.

 Once again, hold your blocking positions after your foot leaves the ground.
-You need time to go up and less movement is better.Embed from Getty Images
+Let alone, you need time to go up and less movement is better.Embed from Getty Images

 By leaning away from the crossbar until foot plant, a rotation will naturally happen and start to bring your lower half of body up to meet and go above the top half of your body.
-You will somersault backward…..naturally!
+Furthermore, you will somersault backward…..naturally!
 You don’t have to do anything.Embed from Getty Images

 Again, hold your blocking angles and let the twist and rotation happen on its own.